+At inception of the hedge relationship, the Group formally documents the relationship between the hedged item and the hedging instrument, including the nature of the risk, the objective and strategy for undertaking the hedge and the method that will be used to assess the effectiveness of the hedging relationship.
 Also at the inception of the hedge relationship, a formal assessment is undertaken to ensure the hedging instrument is expected to be highly effective in offsetting the designated risk in the hedged item.
 Hedges are formally assessed for effectiveness on monthly basis.
 A hedge is regarded as highly effective if the changes in the fair value of cash flows attributable to the hedged risk are expected to offset in a range of 80% to 125% during the hedging period.

-In case if a derivative is designated as a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised as other comprehensive income in equity.
+Where a derivative is designated as a hedge of the variability in cash flows attributable to a particular risk associated with a recognised asset or liability or a highly probable forecast transaction that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognised as other comprehensive income in equity.
 The amount recognised in equity is removed and included in profit or loss in the same period as the hedged cash flows affect profit or loss.
-Any ineffective portion of changes in the fair value of the derivative is recognised immediately in profit or loss.
+Any ineffective portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative portion of changes in the fair value of the derivative is recognised immediately in profit or loss.